Trade directory · New Orleans metro · Louisiana

 Q/01

-What license do I need to do landscaping work in New Orleans?
+What license do I need for landscaping work in New Orleans?

-Louisiana requires a Horticulture License through the Department of Agriculture for landscape contractors.
-You'll also need a New Orleans business license and pesticide applicator license if applying chemicals.
-Source: Louisiana Department of Agriculture licensing division.
+Louisiana requires a Horticulture Contractor License through the Department of Agriculture, plus a separate pesticide applicator license if applying chemicals.
+Source: Louisiana Department of Agriculture licensing requirements.

 Q/02